opsnlops/creature-utils/README.md

 Opens joysticks (can open more than one to get a lot of channels) and uses it to send E1.31 packets with control frames.

 This is what I use for testing and programming Creatures.

+## Stress Test

+Generates random frames!

+Used for testing a creature.
+Not a good idea to run on a fully assembled one. 😅